 Divide the samples into a training set and a test set.
 A commonly accepted ratio is 70% of samples in the training set and 30% of samples in the test set.
 Evaluate the predictor(s) on the test set to estimate predictor performance on new data.
 (Note: The test set would ideally be an entirely separate dataset.
 However, in the absence of such a dataset, this method allows predictor performance to still be estimated.)

-We thank the reviewer for suggesting an alternative analysis strategy through which we can analyze our proteomics and metabolomics data.
+We thank the reviewer for suggesting an alternative analysis strategy to analyze our proteomics and metabolomics data.

-We agree that machine learning is an interesting alternative approach that can be used to analyze this data set.
-Utilizing machine learning techniques poses challenges in data sets like ours due to the "low n, large p problem" given the relatively high number of predictors compared to the limited number of samples.
+We agree that machine learning is an interesting alternative approach for analyzing this data set.
+However, it poses challenges in data sets like ours due to the "low n, large p problem" given the relatively high number of predictors compared to the limited number of samples.
 While incorporating more samples would ideally help mitigate this issue, the resources required to obtain state-of-the-art proteomics and metabolomics data from over 100 subjects are not feasible for our study.
 Therefore, we have implemented the reviewer’s recommended approach using Lasso regression.
 This method allows us to build models with a reduced risk of overfitting, making it a suitable choice for our analysis.

 Incorporating a Machine Learning Approach:

 We constructed models for each of the three comparisons, incorporating the metabolite features that could be annotated by GNPS and the proteomics data.
 We used only features containing no missing values across all samples to build the models.
 The models were trained on a training set comprising 80% of the data, followed by 5-fold cross-validation to optimize performance.
 The accuracy of the models was then evaluated on a test set, which included 20% of the total data and was unseen by the model during training.
 We plotted the model coefficients greater than zero to identify the best predictors, focusing on the features that contributed most significantly to the classification outcomes.
-This produced the following figure, which has been added to the manuscript as a supplementary figure 11: \
+This produced the following figure, which has been added to the manuscript as a supplementary figure 11:

 We observed that the predictive accuracy of the models was very similar to that of the best-performing individual features identified using our original methodology.
 The results for each comparison are summarized below: